mahbangj/mahbangj/README.md

 - 👋 I’m Mahban.
 - 📘 I am currently studying Electrical Engineering at Amirkabir University of Technology
-- 🖥️ Worked as an IoT Engineer at TecNikan Co.
 - 🔍 Passionate about Research, Control Systems, Robotics, Machine Learning, Image Processing and Computer Vision, Digital Signal Processing, and Mathematics.